WebAssembly/tool-conventions/Linking.md

 `R_WEBASSEMBLY_GLOBAL_INDEX_LEB` relocations may fail to be processed, in which case linking fails.
 This occurs if there is a weakly-undefined global symbol, in which case there is no legal value that can be written as the target of any `get_global` or `set_global` instruction.
-The frontend must not weak globals which may not be defined; a definition or import must exist for all global symbols in the linked output.
+(This means the frontend must not generate weak globals which may not be defined; a definition or import must exist for all global symbols in the linked output.)

 `R_WEBASSEMBLY_MEMORY_ADDR_LEB`, `R_WEBASSEMBLY_MEMORY_ADDR_SLEB` and
 `R_WEBASSEMBLY_MEMORY_ADDR_I32` relocations cannot fail.
 The relocation's value